 Are you a victim of gaslighting?
-Are you always made to feel that whatever happens, in some way or the other, it is your fault, in relationships, at work, or at home.
+Whatever happens, in some way or the other, you are always made to feel that it is your fault, in relationships, at work, or at home.
 Learn the gaslighting victim symptoms below.

 The only way you can describe how you feel is that you feel minimized.
 You feel crushed and smothered.
 You’re constantly second-guessing yourself; your feelings, your perceptions, your memories, and a small, suffocated part inside of you wonders whether you are actually going crazy.